neil-vass/neil-vass-2/_posts/2025-06-08-trying-some-templating.markdown

 The instructions say to install Bundler … but apparently [that’s part of Ruby’s standard library now](https://ruby-doc.org/3.0.5/stdlibs/bundler/Bundler.html), nothing to do here.

 The next step, `gem install jekyll` hits an error: in compiling some C++, I get `fatal error: 'iostream' file not found`.
-Looks like [others have found C++ compiler issues](https://stackoverflow.com/questions/78999694/cant-compile-c-hello-world-with-clang-on-mac-sequoia-15-0-and-vs-code) after moving to MacOS Sequoia, that’s what I’m on … tried removing and reinstalling the XCode command line tools and now `gem install jekyll` works!
+Looks like [others have found C++ compiler issues](https://stackoverflow.com/questions/78999694/cant-compile-c-hello-world-with-clang-on-mac-sequoia-15-0-and-vs-code) after moving to MacOS Sequoia, that’s what I’m on … tried removing and reinstalling the XCode command line tools and now `gem install jekyll` works.

 This got all sorted very quickly, but it wasn’t obvious.
 It‘s the kind of minor issue that comes up all the time in tech: the exact weird error I hit is because of the exact combo of versions of my OS and the things I’m installing.
 It’s not in the instructions because it wasn’t happening a few months ago, and if someone comes to try this in a few more months it might be a different minor hiccup.
 I used to get very stuck on things like this but I feel I’ve had a lot of practice now finding ways to navigate them.
-Don’t let things like this put you off trying stuff!
+Don’t let things like this put you off trying stuff.

 The instructions assume I’m starting from scratch: is there a way to turn my existing site into a Jekyll-powered one?
 I found the [perfect blog post to answer this question](https://www.dannygarside.co.uk/blog/How-to-add-a-Jekyll-blog-to-an-existing-github-pages-website/) from Danny Garside, and [thanked them on Mastodon](https://mastodon.me.uk/@neil_vass/114312301172972903).